 The McIntire School of Commerce allows students to combine a world-class business program with a strong foundation in liberal arts at the University.
 Students in the school’s top-rated B.S. in Commerce Program acquire a comprehensive understanding of business and have the opportunity to gain special expertise in one or more of the school’s five areas of concentration: accounting, finance, information technology, management, and marketing.

-The school's newest offering, the groundbreaking M.S. in Global Commerce Program, will give students a valuable set of international business skills, experience, and perspectives.
+The school's newest offering, the groundbreaking M.S. in Global Commerce Program, gives students a valuable set of international business skills, experience, and perspectives.

 McIntire is widely regarded as a leader in global business education.
 Third-year students participate in the Integrated Core Experience, a continuously updated curriculum that integrates the most current skills and perspectives needed in the business world.
 In the nine consecutive years (2006-2014) that Bloomberg Businessweek ranked American undergraduate business programs, the McIntire program is the only one to have been ranked either first or second each year.
 McIntire’s job and graduate placement record is outstanding.